Little Rock is Arkansas’s Capital for events

 The Little Rock Marathon

 has become one of the city’s largest events since its inception.
-Touted nationally as the race with the “World’s Largest Finishers Medal,” the race is in early March and consists of six categories – full marathon, half marathon, relay marathon, 5K run run/walk, classic rockers marathon, and the Little Rockers youth marathon.
+Touted nationally as the race with the “World’s Largest Finishers Medal,” the race is in early March and consists of six categories – full marathon, half marathon, 10K, 5Kfun run/walk, and the Little Rockers youth marathon.

 The Arkansas Literary Festival